Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Performance Analysis

 (b) Delay: For all but an $O(\frac{1}{V})$ fraction of traffic, the average packet delay is $D = O(\log(V)^2)$

 (c) Dropping: The packet dropping rate is $O(V^{-1})$. $\Diamond$ \end{theorem} \begin{proof} See Appendix B. \end{proof}

+Here $c$ is a constant used for deciding the learning time $T_l$.
 Choosing $\epsilon=1/V$, we see that \plc{} achieves the near-optimal $[O(\epsilon), O(\log(1/\epsilon)^2)]$ utility-delay tradeoff.
 Moreover, prediction enables \plc{} to also greatly reduce the queue size (see Part (b) of Theorem \ref{theorem:plc-nonstationary}).
 Our result is different from the results in \cite{zhang-predict-mm1-14} and \cite{huang-predictive-14} for proactive service settings, where delay vanishes as prediction power increases.
 This is because we only assume observability of future states but not pre-service, and highlights the difference between pre-service and pure prediction.
 Note that the performance of \plc{} does not depend heavily on $\epsilon_d$ in Theorem \ref{theorem:plc-stationary}.
 The value $\epsilon_d$ is more crucial for non-stationary systems, where a low false-negative rate is critical for performance.
 Also note that although packet dropping can occur during operation, the fraction of packets dropped is very small, and the resulting performance guarantee cannot be obtained by simply dropping the same amount of packets, in which case the delay will still be $\Theta(1/\epsilon)$.

 Although Theorem \ref{theorem:plc-stationary} has a similar form as those in \cite{huang-rlc-15} and \cite{huang-learning-sig-14}, the analysis is very different, in that (i) prediction error must be taken into account, and (ii) \plc{} performs sequential detection and decision-making.